yecril71pl/cpp-docs.pl-pl/docs/atl/reference/ccomtearoffobject-class.md

 ### <a name="remarks"></a>Uwagi

-Zwalnia wszystkie przydzieloną zasoby, wywołuje FinalRelease i zmniejsza liczbę blokad modułu.
+Zwalnia wszystkie przydzielone zasoby, wywołuje FinalRelease i zmniejsza liczbę blokad modułu.

-##  <a name="ccomtearoffobjectbase"></a>CComTearOffObject::CComTearOffObjectBase
+## <a name="ccomtearoffobjectccomtearoffobjectbase"></a><a name="ccomtearoffobjectbase"></a>CComTearOffObject::CComTearOffObjectBase

 Konstruktor.